Peliha-ip/Burrowed-Bonds/README.md

 - Disturb a Nest of Wasp For No Good Reason (Aggravate hornets by hitting their nest)
 - We Miss You (rename a cat "Miss")
 - Pepe le Pew (get sprayed by a skunk)
+- Meep Meep (Have a renamed coyote with "Wiles E Coyote" chase a renamed roadrunner with "Meep Meep")
+- Acme (Get blasted near a roadrunner)